gamma-opt/DecisionProgramming.jl/docs/src/examples/multi-period-investment.md

 ## Formulation
-### Project
+### Individual Projects
 ![](figures/multi-period-investment.svg)

-Influence diagram of an individual multi-period investment project.
+The influence diagram of an individual multi-period investment project.

 Decision states to develop patents